The Blithedale Romance: Plot summary

-Before moving to the communist community of Blithedale in the mid-1800s, Miles Coverdale is approached by Moodie (an apparent beggar) who asks for a favor.
+Before moving to the communist community of Blithedale in mid-1800s Massachusetts, poet Miles Coverdale is approached by Moodie (an apparent beggar) who asks for a favor.
 Though willing, Moodie eventually decides he will ask an older, more experienced man and departs.
 Miles leaves for Blithedale without his acquaintance Hollingsworth, who arrives later with Priscilla, a frail girl.
 They are welcomed by Mr. and Mrs. Silas Foster (a gruff, experienced farmer) and Zenobia, a charming woman who enchants Coverdale, Hollingsworth and Priscilla.

 Coverdale becomes severely ill and is bedridden.
 During his sickness, he develops a closeness with Hollingsworth, who cares for him.
 Meanwhile, Hollingsworth also becomes close with Zenobia, and they plan to build a cottage together.
 Moodie approaches Coverdale in the fields one day and asks about Priscilla and Zenobia, but declines to see them when he hears they are good friends.
 During a walk, Coverdale encounters Westervelt, a man whom he immediately dislikes.
 He asks to see Zenobia, but only in a private way.
 Coverdale gives him some instruction but wonders about his motives.
 Coverdale later sees Westervelt walking with Zenobia and assumes them to be arguing about some past encounter.

 Later, Zenobia theorizes that Priscilla, whose background is a mystery, may, in fact, be the Veiled Lady: a popular clairvoyant who recently stopped doing public shows.
 Afterwards, Coverdale, Hollingsworth, Zenobia and Priscilla meet at Eliot's Pulpit, a rock they habitually visit.
 There they discuss women's rights, and Zenobia sides with Hollingsworth (and against Coverdale) on a misogynistic point of view of women's roles.
 As they leave the Pulpit, Coverdale witnesses a moment of affection between Zenobia and Hollingsworth.

 Coverdale and Hollingsworth's disagreements intensify the next day when they discuss their hopes for the future of Blithedale - Hollingsworth, who devoted himself to criminal rehabilitation and hopes to establish a facility for that purpose on the farm.
 When Hollingsworth indicates that Coverdale is either "with him or against him" in this effort, Coverdale refuses to assist him and ends their friendship.
 Coverdale decides to seek respite from the tumultuous relationships at the farm and leaves for the city.